mehulagg/gitlab/doc/ci/yaml/README.md

 - Canceled, if only `step-1` is running or pending.
 - Not canceled, once `step-2` starts running.

-When an uninterruptible job is running, the pipeline can never be canceled, regardless of the final job's state.
+When an uninterruptible job is running, the pipeline cannot be canceled, regardless of the final job's state.

 ### `resource_group`